 the following segment is the ADD segment.
 It will contain no characters other than "ADD".
 (The lack of characters signals the receiver that ANY will be continued.)

-The second following segment will be the DSC, used as described above in Section 2.9.2.1, "".
+The second following segment will be the DSC, used as described above in Section 2.9.2.1, "Segment fragmentation/continuation using the DSC segment".

 The first segment of the following fragment will be an ADD segment.
 The characters of this ADD segment are logically part of the ANY segment of the previous fragment.